-ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
+EQRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.

-In Gibraltar, each signer is reviewed at least once every three years, unless a more frequent review is required based on the profile of that signer's client engagements or due to local regulatory requirements.
+In Gibraltar, each signer is subject to an EQR at least once every three years, unless a more frequent review is required based on the profile of that signer's client engagements or due to local regulatory requirements.